-There are many different options to experience the Great Barrier Reef and from various locations along the Queensland coast.
+There are many different ways to experience the Great Barrier Reef from various locations along the Queensland coast.

 We’d been in Cairns for about a week and were researching day tours.
-We asked some locals at the Caravan Park we were staying at, checked in with our facebook community and jumped online to Trip Advisor do more research.
+We asked some locals at the Caravan Park we were staying at, checked in with our Facebook community, and jumped online to Trip Advisor to do more research.

-We’d always wanted to go to the Outer Reef, because that’s where the best snorkeling and diving is.
-You might only visit the Reef once, you will want to see it at it’s best!
+We’d always wanted to go to the Outer Reef, because that’s where the best snorkeling and diving are.
+You might only visit the Reef once, but you will want to see it at its best!

 Tours range from small boats where you dive or snorkel off the boat, to bigger tours where you moor at a pontoon and from there participate in many different activities.

 Here are the best Great Barrier Reef tours from Cairns…